 White House Brief: Things to know about Bobby Jindal

-BATON ROUGE, Louisiana (AP) — Louisiana Gov. Bobby Jindal, who became the first Indian-American governor when he took office in 2008, said Monday he has formed an exploratory committee to consider running for the Republican presidential nomination in 2016.
+BATON ROUGE, La.
+(AP) — Louisiana Gov. Bobby Jindal said Monday he has formed an exploratory committee to consider running for the Republican presidential nomination in 2016.
 Here’s a quick snapshot with key things to know about Jindal.

 Named Louisiana’s health secretary at 24, Bobby Jindal seems to have been working toward a presidential race for nearly his entire adult life.
-As governor, he has reworked Louisiana’s ethics code, created a statewide school choice program and privatized much of the state Medicaid low-income health care program.
+He became the nation’s first elected Indian-American governor, and Louisiana’s first nonwhite governor since Reconstruction, when he took office in 2008.
+He has reworked Louisiana’s ethics code, created a statewide K-12 school voucher program and privatized much of the state Medicaid program and a charity hospital system for the uninsured.
 He’s steadfastly refused to consider new taxes, even as state financial problems grew worse, and his budget maneuvers are blamed by both Republicans and Democrats for causing a $1.6 billion budget shortfall.

 Prior to his election as governor, Jindal served three years in Congress, representing suburban New Orleans from 2005 through 2008.
-Before that, he led a national commission looking at the future of the Medicare health care program for the elderly, served as president of one of Louisiana’s public university systems and worked as an assistant secretary in the U.S. Department of Health and Human Services in the George W. Bush administration.
+Before that, he led a national commission looking at the future of the Medicare program, served as president of one of Louisiana’s public university systems and worked as an assistant secretary in the Department of Health and Human Services in the George W. Bush administration.
 He’s only lost one election, a failed bid for governor in 2003.

 The son of Indian immigrants, Jindal was given the name Piyush when he was born in Baton Rouge on June 10, 1971.
 He said he picked up the nickname “Bobby” because of his affinity for the youngest son on the TV show “The Brady Bunch.”
 While Jindal was raised a Hindu, he converted to Catholicism as a teenager.
 He and his wife Supriya, a chemical engineer who is now a stay-at-home mother, have three children: a daughter, Selia, and sons Shaan and Slade.
 Both sons’ births came with drama: Shaan had a heart condition that required open heart surgery just after he was born, while Jindal delivered Slade at home when his wife went into labor before an ambulance could arrive.
 Jindal has bachelor’s degrees in biology and public policy from Brown University and a graduate degree from Oxford University, where he was a Rhodes Scholar.